What is Hypnosis? (Whiteboard video)

 Can anybody be “hypnotized”?

-99.9% of people can be hypnotized, or can enter into the altered state of “hypnosis”.
-In fact, Hypnosis is a perfectly normal state that MOST people experience several times a day without even realizing it!
+About 99.9% of people can be hypnotized, or can enter into the altered state.
+Hypnosis is a perfectly normal state that MOST people experience several times a day without even realizing it – like reading a book, driving a car, washing the dishes, etc.

 Whenever your attention drifts from what you are consciously doing onto something else, while at the same time you continue to perform the action you are doing (i.e, driving, washing dishes, watching TV) then at this point you are experiencing “hypnosis” – a state of awareness in which you are able to carry out two functions simultaneously.